-After they'd received their drinks (Harry had been worried when Draco had ordered a buck's fizz instead of his regular drink) Draco cleared his throat loudly.
+After they'd received their drinks (Harry had been worried when Draco had ordered bubbly instead of his regular drink) Draco cleared his throat loudly.
 Everyone stopped talking and watched him curiously.
-He flushed a bit and held up his glass, the bubbly orange liquid looking extremely out of place mixed with the large pints of frothing amber spread around the table.
+He flushed a bit and held up his glass, the wine looking extremely out of place mixed with the large pints of frothing amber spread around the table.

 "I propose a toast!"
 Everyone copied the gesture, raising their glasses high in the air (or as high as they could considering their various stages of inebriation) "To…to friendship!"

 "To friendship!" they echoed, clanking their glasses together as best they could and drinking.
 Draco's eyes squeezed closed, and Harry watched in mild horror over the brim of his lager as the lanky blonde chugged the entire thing and slammed it down.
 Draco rarely drank anything stronger than Butterbeer and always got a horrible hangover after drinking more than a glass or two of wine or champagne.
 When he drank like that, though, Harry knew he wasn't finished – not by a long shot.
 Everyone else chatted away merrily, almost completely ignoring them as they returned to their interrupted conversations and only occasionally turning to the two latecomers.

 His suspicions were proved right when his housemate managed to flag down a bar hag and ordered another.

 "Draco…are you… alright?"
 He whispered in the blond's ear and got even more worried when he saw him shudder a little.